 - Low real interest rates, which made mortgages cheaper.

 Period of great moderation 1992-2007

-- Low global inflation, which created period of economic stability.
+- Low global inflation, which created a period of economic stability.

-- Rise in house prices, which helped increase consumer spending.
+- A rise in house prices, which helped increase consumer spending.

 - Inward investment helped create new jobs and better labour relations.